lemoncheesecake/lemoncheesecake/doc/index.rst

 Contact
 -------

-Bugs and improvement ideas are welcomed in tickets.
+Bugs and improvement ideas are welcomed in `tickets <https://github.com/lemoncheesecake/lemoncheesecake/issues/new>`_.

 A Google Groups forum is also available for discussions about lemoncheesecake: https://groups.google.com/forum/#!forum/lemoncheesecake .